marioortizmanero/speedbumpapp.com/content/en/blog/draft-privacy/index.md

 ---
 lang: en
 # TODO: generic title: how to choose a privacy policy
-title: "Screen Time Apps and Privacy: Bad Combination?"
+title: "A Look at the Privacy of Screen Time Apps"
 permalink: /en/blog/privacy/
 date: 2025-04-08
 description: "TODO"